LocalSEOGuide/lighthouse-reporter/README.md

 That will make jarvis run the report automatically every 15 days for the next 100 days.
 You can use whatever numbers you like or leave it on the default.

+## Creating A New Report

+First, log in to the Cloud SQL database for the lighthouse-reporting project in Google Cloud.
+Run the following queries to create four new views for the new property (using AutoNation as an example):

+    CREATE VIEW autonation_gds_audits AS SELECT * FROM gds_audits WHERE url LIKE '%autonation.com%';
+    CREATE VIEW autonation_savings_opportunities AS SELECT * FROM savings_opportunities WHERE audit_url LIKE '%autonation.com%';
+    CREATE VIEW autonation_diagnostics AS SELECT * FROM diagnostics WHERE audit_url LIKE '%autonation.com%';
+    CREATE VIEW autonation_resource_chart AS SELECT * FROM resource_chart WHERE audit_url LIKE '%autonation.com%';

+Now, go into GDS and create four new data sources.
+Select 'PostgreSQL' as the source type and input the credentials for the Cloud SQL database.
+Choose one of the four views you created in the previous step, so that there is a data source for each of the four views.

+Go to the template report here: https://datastudio.google.com/open/174e2h3Y8WVk1i7ufD4yxJ8aWfPG8ImOA.
+In the upper right corner select the button to create a copy of the report.
+It will ask you to select data sources to replace the ones in the original report.
+Choose the views you created previously.
+Using AutoNation as an example, that should look like this:

+[INSERT IMAGE HERE]

+The new report should populate with data from the views you previously created.
+Now send Jarvis some URLs and he should take care of the rest.

 ## Database Structure

 These are the tables used by the tool.
 In general, rows will be queried by the URL of the audit, and the time the report was fetched (fetch_time).